Do you live alone and looking for something different to do during lockdown? We are running two projects:

 The following links are to the speakers’ notes and slide shows.
 They are all in PDF format.

-Most of the borough’s leisure centres run by Fusion are open, though with limited hours and classes.
+The borough’s leisure centres run by Fusion are closed due to the lockdown.
+They plan to re=open as soon as possible, though probably with limited hours and classes.
 Forum members need to register to ensure you receive the concessions.
 See the latest news here.